 Piston rod packing ensures the sealing of the compressed gas.
 The piston rod packing consists of a series of cups each containing several seal rings side by side.
 The rings are built of multiple sectors, held together by a spring installed in the groove running around the outside of the ring.

-There are normally three types of valves, these are
+There are normally three types of valves, which are

 - Plate valve.